Hamid bey Shahtakhtinski: Political career

 After February Revolution, he became an activist of Ittihad Party and was later appointed Commissar of South Caucasus Education Department 29 August 1917.
 He served as Minister of Education of Transcaucasian Seim while it existed.

 Shahtakhtinski was a member of the Azerbaijani National Council on the eve of declaration of independence who voted in favor of establishing an independent republic.
 After establishment of Azerbaijan Democratic Republic on May 28, 1918, he was elected to the National Assembly of Azerbaijan from Ittihad faction.
 During the work of the second, third and fourth cabinets, Shahtakhtinski served as Deputy Minister of Education and Religious Affairs.
 He directed qualification courses established on September 9, 1918 for local teachers in Shaki, Zaqatala and Shusha.

 At the beginning of 1919, he visited Tiflis and personally conveyed the proposal of the Azerbaijani Government to transfer the Transcaucasian University to Baku.
 A representative commission consisting of professors Vasili Razumovsky, Nikolai Dubrovsky, Leonid Ishkov and Ivan Tsitovich, who held negotiations here, and the delegation was given to understand that the university in Baku would be opened in any case, even if the Transcaucasian University does not move there.
 The Azerbaijani authorities also noted the possible date for the transfer - May 1.
 However, since some teachers of the Transcaucasian University opposed the transfer of the university to Baku, by May 1, the Azerbaijani government did not receive a response.
 As a result, the Ministry of Education of the Republic of Azerbaijan sent a message to Tiflis about the opening of the Baku State University instead.
 Razumovsky also left Tiflis and became first rector of Baku State University.
 He also delivered lectures and worked as a dean in later years.

 From July 1919, he officially became a member of the Ittihad Party.
 When the fifth government under Nasib Yusifbeyli was formed on December 22, 1919, he was appointed Minister of Education and Religious Affairs of ADR.
 He resigned on 5 March 1920 from these posts.

 Later years

 After Bolshevik take over of Azerbaijan on April 28, 1920, Shahtakhtinski held vice-rectorate of Baku State University until 1925 in Baku State University and graduated from Medical faculty of Transcaucasian University in Tbilisi in 1928, taught at Azerbaijan Medical University in 1929 until 1940.
 He also worked at Azerbaijan University of Languages.

-In 1941, he was arrested as a result of Soviet repressions, being accused of working for Iranian interests and sent to Solovki prison camp in Arkhangelsk Oblast where he died on February 3, 1944.
+In 1941, he was arrested as a result of Soviet repressions, being accused of working for Iranian interests and sent to a prison camp in Arkhangelsk Oblast where he died on February 3, 1944.